mjordan/islandora_workbench_docs/docs/installation.md

 Installation involves two steps:

+1. if using a Python virtual environment, make sure your envrionment is set up as described on the page linked above
 1. cloning the Islandora Workbench Github repo
 1. running `python -m pip install .` to install the required Python libraries (listed above)